streanger/snippets/README.md

 for snippets:

-- xor function

-- other functions for encryption/decryption, encoding/decoding
+- functions for encryption/decryption, encoding/decoding

 for code itself: